SuperTapood/LWJGL-Example/src/main/java/components/README.md

     this.isDirty = true;
 }
 ```
 Two different constructors to build the Sprite Renderer, using both a color and a sprite.
+Both of them are
+commented out to support the Gson serialization process (see **ADD REFERENCE**)

 ```java
 @Override